Google Maps Now Includes Hearing Loops

 Hearing loops are user-friendly assistive listening systems that offer easy, immediate, discreet communication access and universal hearing aid compatibility.

-hearing loop system transmits an audio signal directly into telecoil-enabled hearing devices via a magnetic field, greatly reducing background noise.
+A hearing loop system transmits an audio signal directly into telecoil-enabled hearing devices via a magnetic field, greatly reducing background noise.
 Most prescription hearing aids and cochlear implants have telecoils, ask your audiologist or hearing instrument specialist about how to use this function.

 For people without hearing devices or hearing devices without a telecoil, public venues are required to provide hearing loop receivers and headphones.
 Watch this video on how hearing loops work.